 Institutional trading dominates all major markets and individual traders are simply not big enough to have any effect.
 Although a trader might believe that his order moved the market, that belief is almost always deluded.
-The market moved only because one or more bearish institutions and one or more bullish institutions wanted it to make the move, even though time and sales might show that your order was the only one filled at that price.
+The market moved only because one or more bearish institutions and one or more bullish institutions wanted it to move, even though time and sales might show that your order was the only one filled at that price.

-This is especially true of stocks where many institutions trade huge blocks of stock in dark pools, where they can trade among themselves out of site of the exchanges.
-However, they will quickly take trades in the exchanges if the price on the exchange moves even a little bit from where it is in the dark pool.
+This is especially true of stocks where many institutions trade huge blocks of stock in dark pools.
+There, they can trade among themselves out of site of the exchanges.
+However, they will quickly take trades in an exchange if the price on the exchange moves even a little bit from where it is in the dark pool.

-Just think about it…there are some firms are placing millions of orders a day across many markets.
+Just think about it.
+There are some firms placing millions of orders a day across many markets.
 Scaling into a trade means to enter more than once, either at a better or worse price, and scaling out means to exit the trade in pieces.
-They are taking a casino approach, making a big number of small trades, each with a small edge, and this can result in tens or even hundreds of millions of dollars in profits each year.
+They are taking a casino approach, making a big number of small trades, each with a small edge.
+This can result in tens or even hundreds of millions of dollars in profits each year.

 Some want high probability, which means that their reward will be small compare to their risk.
 For example, they might short and sell more higher (scaling into their trade).
-When done correctly, this results in a high probability of a small profit, but the risk can get large if the trader builds a big position and has a stop that is far away.
+When done correctly, this results in a high probability of a small profit.
+But, the risk can get large if the trader builds a big position and has a stop that is far away.

-It is important to accept this because it frees you from only considering one direction and forces you to remember that you are trading in a market where both the bulls and bears make money.
-This means that it is possible to either buy or sell at any instant and make money…if you structure the trade correctly.
+It is important to accept this because it frees you from only considering one direction.
+It forces you to remember that you are trading in a market where both the bulls and bears make money.
+This means that it is possible to either buy or sell at any instant and make money.
+That is, if you structure the trade correctly.